Black Folks Sweet Potato Pie Recipe™

 How to make a Black folks‘ Southern sweet potato pie

-Step-by-step instructions with guided pictures can be found in the printable recipe card below.
+Step-by-step instructions are in the printable recipe card below, but here’s a quick preview!

-Black folks sweet potato pie success tips
+Black folks’ sweet potato pie success tips

 How to cut a sweet potato pie